-On June 8, 2019, a malfunctioning fire alarm pull box in a private aircraft hangar at Bradley International Airport caused its fire suppression system to discharge for six minutes, releasing approximately 40,000 gallons of aqueous film-forming foam (AFFF) containing per- and polyfluoroalkyl substances (PFAS).
-While an emergency contractor retained by Signature Flight, the owner of the hangar, captured nearly half of the AFFF onsite, the remainder of the foam traveled from the floor drains through an oil-water separator to the municipal sanitary sewer system.
-Foam was observed exiting sewer manholes on Rainbow Road in Windsor that evening, and the same contractor was called in to remove the foam.
-Overnight, the foam entered the MDC wastewater treatment plant in Windsor and ultimately discharged to the Farmington River the following morning.
-Booms and a vacuum truck were deployed to trap and remove as much foam as possible from the surface of the river.
+On June 8, 2019 at an aircraft hangar at Bradley International Airport, a malfunction caused the fire suppression system to discharge for six minutes, releasing approximately 40,000 gallons of aqueous film-forming foam (AFFF) containing per- and polyfluoroalkyl substances (PFAS).
+Foam entered the hangar’s oil-water separator and the municipal sanitary sewer system.
+While an emergency contractor captured nearly half of the AFFF onsite, foam was observed exiting sewer manholes on Rainbow Road in Windsor that evening.
+Overnight, the foam entered the wastewater treatment plant and ultimately discharged to the Farmington River the next day.
+Booms and a vacuum truck were deployed to trap and remove as much foam as possible from the road and surface of the river.

 The Governor formed the Connecticut Interagency Task Force subsequent to this release.

-The Tylerville section of Haddam relies upon groundwater as the sole drinking water supply to residences and commercial properties.
+The Tylerville section of Haddam has relied upon groundwater as the sole drinking water supply to residences and commercial properties.
 Groundwater in Tylerville has been impacted by historic releases of chlorinated solvents, 1,4-dioxane (a solvent stabilizer), and methyl-tert butyl ether (MTBE).
-No public water utility currently exists for the impacted area.
-Therefore, parcels with water supply wells impacted with contaminants above applicable state and federal criteria currently utilize individual filtration systems and/or receive bottled water for consumptive use.
+Parcels with water supply wells impacted with contaminants above applicable state and federal criteria have utilized individual filtration systems and/or bottled water for consumptive use.

-DEEP has completed a water supply engineering study on behalf of the Town of Haddam evaluating alternatives to provide a reliable, long-term source of potable water to Tylerville, where groundwater contamination has polluted residential drinking water wells and threatened many others.
-The recommended alternative is extension of the 8-inch water main from Chester to Haddam to serve the affected area.
+DEEP has completed a water supply engineering study on behalf of the Town of Haddam evaluating alternatives to provide a reliable, long-term source of potable water to Tylerville, and decided to extend a water main from Chester to Haddam to serve the affected area.

 Tylerville Center State Superfund Site contains a background summary of the project.